Frequently Asked Questions

 To view Glossary of Terms for additional information about weight loss surgery.
 Click here

-The average patient loses 60 to 80 percent of their excess body weight in the first 12-18 months.
-After that most patients regain a little (10 to 20 pounds) and that is their new ‘normal’ weight.
+The average patient loses 60-80% of their excess body weight after gastric bypass and 50-70% of excess body weight after sleeve gastrecotmy.
+You will lose weight actively for 12-18 months after surgery.
+After that, most patients regain a little (10 to 20 pounds) and that is their new ‘normal' weight.

 For example, if you weigh 300 pounds and your ideal body weight is 150 pounds, your "expected result" would be as follows:

 - For 80% of excess weight loss, you would lose 120 pounds, ending at approximately 180 pounds.

 - For 60% of excess weight loss you would lose 90 pounds, ending at approximately 240 pounds.

 These examples are not guarantees — they are averages.
 Patients with better eating habits and better exercise habits will lose more weight.

 How much weight will I lose with the Lap-Band®?

 The average weight loss is approximately 40-65 percent of excess weight in two to three years after surgery.